marp-team/marpit/docs/theme-css.md

 <section><h1>Second page</h1></section>
 ```

-?> When conversion, Marpit would scope CSS selectors by wrapping with [container element(s)](/usage#package-customize-container-elements) automatically.
-However, the theme creator should not aware of this process.
+?> When conversion, Marpit would scope CSS selectors by wrapping them with the selector for [container element(s)](/usage#package-customize-container-elements) automatically.
+However, the theme author doesn't have to be aware of this process.

 ## Create theme CSS